wyrover/gjitenkai/README.md

 #Install

-The Windows version is still a work in progress.
+The Windows version is available at http://odrevet.github.io/gjitenkai/downloads/gjitenkai-0.1.0-win32.exe.

 Linux user must install it from source.